diesel-rs/diesel/guide_drafts/migration_guide.md

 ## `diesel_migration` rewrite
 <a name = "2-0-0-upgrade-migrations"></a>

 We have completely rewritten the `diesel_migration` crate.
-As part of this rewrite all free standing functions are removed from `diesel_migration`.
+As a part of this rewrite all free standing functions are removed from `diesel_migration`.
 Equivalent functionality is now provided by the `MigrationHarness` trait, which is implemented for any `Connection` type and for `HarnessWithOutput`.
-Checkout their documentation for details.
+Refer to their documentations for details.

-Additionally this rewrite changed the way we provide migrations.
-Instead of having a own implementation for file based and embedded migration we now provide a unified `MigrationSource` trait to abstract over the differences. `diesel_migration` provides two implementations:
+Additionally, this rewrite changed the way we provide migrations.
+Instead of having our own implementation for file based and embedded migration we now provide a unified `MigrationSource` trait to abstract over the differences. `diesel_migration` provides two implementations: